 Support, safety and social change.
 One in three Australian women and one in nine men have experienced physical violence at home, and one woman per week is killed by a current or former intimate partner.

-This course draws on evidence-based research in the areas of change management, mental health and resilience training, to provide an effective toolkit for the future.
-Pragmatic, enjoyable and accessible, this course introduces a range of real-world skills for managing change, building resilience and proactively maintaining wellbeing.
+How do we maintain our equilibrium in an uncertain world?
+This course draws on evidence-based research in the areas of change management, mental health and resilience training to teach participants how to build resilience and proactively manage wellbeing.

-Reflection, review and resilience.
 Debriefing is a critical professional skill which can mean the difference between rectifying issues with continuous improvement and continually repeating the same experiences.
+This practical course teaches a structured and planned approach to the art of debriefing.

-Diverse personalities and how to engage them.
-This evidence-driven session draws on psychological research to develop skills for communicating with people with a wide range of perspectives, behaviours, attitudes and approaches.
+This evidence-driven course draws on psychological research to develop skills for communicating with people with a wide range of perspectives and behaviours.
+It will equip participants to build stronger relationships and better manage challenging conversations.

 Traumatic events often have a second wave of impact on those who surround and support the direct survivors.
 In doing the important work of engaging with and helping those who have been traumatised, supporters are often personally impacted.

 One in four Australians will experience a mental illness at some point in their lives.
-That means that at any given point, a proportion of your workforce is either experiencing, heading towards or recovering from a mental health disorder.
+This course looks at general understandings of mental health issues, how to support staff and legal compliance/duty of care requirements for managers.

-Future-proof your organisation.
 Succession planning is the ongoing process of preparing an organisation for the transition of key roles and the handover of information, relationships and systems.
+This course teaches a well-planned approach to succession and provides processes for smooth implementation.

 Engagement, education and empowerment.
 Community consultation is the process of getting people involved in decision making and community activities.
 It is all about empowering our stakeholders to play and active role, which typically facilitates better decisions, more support, higher satisfaction with outcomes and a sense of community ownership.

 Effective professional relationships require boundaries to protect both clients and workers.
-Designed for anyone working with people, especially in the health, community or education sectors, this course explores how we can create positive, effective relationships, within appropriate legal and ethical parameters.
+This course looks at boundary frameworks and explores how to create positive, effective relationships within appropriate legal and ethical parameters.

 Communication, clarity and compassion.
 So much of what we do relies on our ability to work collaboratively with others, yet this is a skill most of us have never been taught.